arbor-sim/arbor/doc/concepts/morphology.rst

 Note that ``join_at`` and ``split_at`` are inverse to each other.

-A particular use case for these operations is pruning a specific tag region in the segment tree and replacing it with a surrogate model.
+A particular use case for these operations is pruning a specific region by its tag in the segment tree and replacing it with a surrogate model.
 This is e.g., commonly performed for the axon, known as axon-replacement.
 For this purpose, the function ``tag_roots`` allows to obtain the IDs of root segments of a a tag region.
 These IDs can